Websites exist to be visited, but visits can mean different things for different sites.

 To avoid being crippled by Google’s updates, use an effective cross-channel marketing and traffic strategy that includes social media and other marketing channels.

 Your rankings will be different depending upon the location where the search was made.
-If you check your rankings in one geographic area, you will need to check them in several other areas to get a more precise and more accurate understanding of your rankings.
+If you check your rankings in one geographic area, you’ll need to check them in several other areas to get a more precise and more accurate understanding of your rankings.

 Also, if you search while logged into your Google account and then repeat the search after logging out, you will get different results.